-- C3.1 The organization shall maintain a system that controls and quantifies volumes of claimed input and output materials at all times. - C3.2 The organization shall maintain: - C3.2.1 Complete and up-to-date records of the description, quantities, origins, and/or destinations of all claimed materials purchased, sold, received, or delivered; - C3.2.2 Transaction certificates for any incoming claimed materials; and - C3.2.3 Volume reconciliations performed. - C3.3 The organization shall conduct an ongoing volume reconciliation per lot or batch production to balance the quantities of each claimed material purchased, in stock, and sold.
+- C3.2 The organization shall maintain: - C3.2.1 Complete and up-to-date records of the description, quantities, origins, and/or destinations of all claimed materials purchased, sold, received, or delivered; - C3.2.2 Transaction certificates for any incoming claimed materials; and - C3.2.3 Volume reconciliations performed. - C3.3 The organization shall conduct an ongoing volume reconciliation per lot or batch production to balance the quantities of each claimed material purchased, in stock, and sold.

-The objective of volume reconciliation is to ensure that certified output volume does not exceed available certified input (from transaction certificates) after factoring in production losses.
+The objective of volume reconciliation is to ensure that certified output volume does not exceed available certified input (from transaction certificates) after factoring in production losses at site level.
 In order to maintain full chain of custody, detailed records or systems are needed which identify which inputs were used in the production of a given output product.